neondatabase/postgresql_anonymizer/docs/masking_functions.md

 ```

 For some columns, this may be too long and you may have to cut some parts the
-hash in order to fit into the columm.
+hash in order to fit into the column.
 For instance, if you have a foreign key
 based on a phone number and the column is a VARCHAR(12) you can transform the
 data like this: